Turkish Medical Association (TMA) is the organized voice of physicians in Turkey, under the constitutional guarantee.

 In 1995-1996-1997, it has performed a project about Legal Medicine that supported by EU.

-TTB makes concentrated studies in various fields of human rights (such as right to life, prevention of torture, right to health).
-In 1997, due to these studies, PHP (Physicians for Human Rights) awarded TTB with human rights award.
-TTB also has got many awards in Turkey in this field.
+Turkish Medical Association makes concentrated studies in various fields of human rights (such as right to life, prevention of torture, right to health).
+In 1997, due to these studies, PHR (Physicians for Human Rights) awarded TMA with human rights award.
+TMA also has got many awards in Turkey in this field.

-In recent years TTB conducted many studies on the prevention of torture, hunger strikes, the health of prisoners.
+In recent years TMA conducted many studies on the prevention of torture, forced feeding in hunger strikes, the health of prisoners.

-TTB gives Dr. Behçet Aysan Poetry Awards, Nusret Fişek Public Health Awards and arranges STED (montly journal on Continuing Medical Education) Photography Contest every year.
+Turkish Medical Association gives Dr. Behçet Aysan Poetry Awards, Nusret Fişek Public Health Awards and arranges STED (monthly journal on Continuing Medical Education) Photography Contest every year.

-Membership fees, education activities and publications are the main income resources of TTB.
+Membership fees, education activities and publications are the main income resources of TMA.